-- b.
-Describe the field indicators you used to exclude potentially unstable slopes or landforms from your forest practices activity (example: flagging was placed a crown width away from the break in slope of the inner gorge): - Describe how the edge or extent of the potentially unstable slope or feature was determined and explain the reasoning for the location of your forest practices activity boundary. - Example: inner gorge is associated with a Type F stream and the feature is fully contained within the 90-foot no-harvest RMZ and the harvest boundary flagging was located along the edge of the 90 foot no-harvest RMZ; - Example: the extent of the bedrock hollow was identified where the slope break decreased from 75% to 50% and the harvest boundary was flagged one crown length back from this break in slope. - Only features EXCLUDED from your forest practices activity area need to be mentioned here. - 5.
+- Are there any potentially unstable slopes or landforms that you will be operating in, on, or directly over in your forest practices? - Describe the field indicators you used to exclude potentially unstable slopes or landforms from your forest practices activity (i.e.: flagging was placed a crown width away from the break in slope of the inner gorge) - Describe how the edge or extent of the potentially unstable slope or feature was determined, and explain the reasoning for the location of your forest practices activity boundary (e.g., inner gorge is associated with a Type F stream and the feature is fully contained within the 90 foot no-harvest RMZ, and the harvest boundary flagging was located along the edge of the 90 foot no-harvest RMZ; the extent of the bedrock hollow was identified where the slope break decreased from 75% to 50% and the harvest boundary was flagged one crown length back from this break in slope). - Only features EXCLUDED from your forest practices activity area need to be mentioned here. - 5.
 Are there areas of public use (which may include, but are not limited to: public roads, utilities, designated recreation areas, occupied structures, etc.) located in or around the area of your proposed forest practices activity? - If there are public roads, utilities, residences, businesses, or designated recreation areas adjacent to your proposal area, or downslope or downstream of the proposal area, identify these locations on your unstable slope map in 7.

-6. Date of field review.
+6. Date(s) of field review.
 Name and title/position of person(s) that conducted field review.

 - Indicate the date the field review of the forest practices activity area occurred.
-If multiple field reviews occurred to evaluate unstable features, be sure to list those. - The person that conducted the field review needs to be the landowner, consultant, or landowner representative, and/or their qualified expert. - Do NOT use the DNR Forest Practices Forester or DNR Forest Practices Geologist.
+If multiple field reviews occurred to evaluate unstable features, be sure to list those. - The person that conducted the field review needs to be the landowner, consultant, or landowner representative, and/or their qualified expert.
+This should NOT be the DNR Forest Practices Forester or DNR Forest Practices Geologist.